BekAndriy/of-server/README.md

 ## Running the app

-!
-Create `.env` with variables before launching.
+!IMPORTANT Create `.env` with variables before launching.
 File can ba created based on `.env.example`

 ```bash
 # development